NeCTAR-RC/nectar-training/package08/sections/concerns.markdown

 resides, for example if your instance poses a security threat then the instance may be *suspended*, which means you'll be locked out of your data for however long it takes to deal with the incident.
 {% endBgBox%}

 * **Access security**: This affects authentication, access control and data encryption.
-It is important that access is only possible via secure connections.
+It is important that access is obtained via secure connections.
 Nobody else except you should be able to see or access your data.
 What happens when the data is deleted or not needed any more, are copies still kept?
 Many providers are not clear on that point.
 Is data encrypted?
 If so, are the private keys shared among tenants?
 Be aware also that governments may have the right to access your data even if they get a warrant.

     *Protection by the provider:* Encrypt the data and ensure complete deletion of data without keeping any copies.

-    *Protection by you:* Never share your private key with anyone, and make sure you only use ssh keys which you have created yourself (see [Module 7][ModDoc7]).
+    *Protection by you:* Access your resources via secure connections only.
+Never share your private key with anyone, and make sure you only use ssh keys which you have created yourself (see [Module 7][ModDoc7]).
 Be aware of whether several copies of your data are kept, and if so, request a complete deletion from the provider where necessary.
 Always choose secure passwords (see Module 5 "Mitigating risks")!

 * **Malicious insiders**: CERT defines a malicious insider as follows (source: [http://www.cert.org/](http://www.cert.org/insider_threat)):